bion/Bowron/README.md

 Sequencing, rendering, synthesis and processing algorithms for [Bowron](https://soundcloud.com/credit/bowron).

 This is a little over half of the code used to realize a piece for Tuba and computer that was produced in collaboration with tubaist [Jon Hansen](http://www.jonhansenmusic.com/).
 It is provided as-is, with few comments and without the score files needed for actually reproducing the piece itself.
-The 'Sample Score.scd' demonstrates how to consruct a score file and execute it to render sound.
+The 'Sample Score.scd' demonstrates how to consruct a score file and execute it to render sound. proto_gestures, proto_gv, and protos all contain some more non-trivial examples of populating a score file.

 There will be a major rewrite of the whole system for our next piece, that version will be updated here.

+## What's what

+SD contains the all-powerful synthesis definitions.

-PS is the heart of the whole thing, SM defines the functions for populating the CtkScore object, the TB files define time signature and tempo schemas for different sections of the piece.
+PS contains the main functions of the system.

+SM defines the functions for populating the CtkScore object

+TB files define time signature and tempo schemas for different sections of the piece (I included several of these to demonstrate a range of possiblities).

-Everything else is provided for the curious: synthesis definitions and all of the functions for turning the scores into sound.
+test_dissolver contains a pair of synthesis definitions extracted for easy testing.

+mixer is used to run the ~mix function that will render partial tracks into full-length stem tracks.

 ------